JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

 ### Create routes for the JSON API

-Add the routes that support the creation, retrieval, and deletion of `ShoppingListItem's.
+Add the routes that support the creation, retrieval, and deletion of `ShoppingListItem`s.

 1. Inside `/src/jvmMain/kotlin/Server.kt`, change your `routing` block to look as follows: